ctrlaltdeleon/infinitygauntlet/how-to/how-to-bombas-socks.md

 ## 1: Introduction

-- This is a simple guide of how to bombas socks.
+- This is a simple guide of how to Bombas socks.

 ## 2: Performance Socks